-H.E.
 Sam Kutesa, President of the General Assembly

-A people-centred approach to development embodies fundamental principles of social justice, human rights, solidarity and equality and the common good as preconditions to human development and well-being.
-It rests on the realization that economic growth alone does not lead to human development and instead calls for a transformative approach through changes in political, social, and environmental values and practices.
+3. A people-centred approach to development embodies fundamental principles of social justice, human rights, solidarity and equality, and the common good as preconditions to human development and well-being.
+It rests on the realization that economic growth alone does not lead to human development and instead calls for a transformative approach through changes in political, social and environmental values and practices.
 A people-centred approach cannot be decided on within the walls of the United Nations: it requires that people are part of the entire process, that their voices are heard, and that their input is turned into actions.
-For the SDGs to succeed, they will need to be fully owned by the people.
+For the sustainable development goals to succeed, they will need to be fully owned by the people.

-If we reduce progress to mere economic growth, we risk leaving behind human beings in all of their dimensions, including the intellectual and emotional.
-We are much more than what we have, more than "consumers" or "taxpayers" and certainly much more than "productive assets."
+If we reduce progress to mere economic growth, we risk leaving behind the human being in all of his or her dimensions, including intellectual and emotional.
+We are much more than what we have, more than "consumers" or "taxpayers" and certainly much more than "productive assets".

-Mr. Saber Chowdhury, President of the Inter-Parliamentary Union
+Saber Chowdhury, President of the Inter-Parliamentary Union

-With this in mind, the SDGs must reflect the new development thinking that has evolved over the past few decades from a focus on satisfying basic needs to a rights-based approach.
+4. With this in mind, the sustainable development goals must reflect the new development thinking that has evolved over the past few decades from a focus on satisfying basic needs to a rights-based approach.
 A rights-based approach requires States to protect economic, social and cultural rights while, simultaneously, requiring them to respect civil and political rights.
-These rights are set forth in the Universal Declaration of Human Rights and the international human rights treaties, and are further reflected in the Declaration on the Right to Development, which defines people's right to development as "an inalienable right by virtue of which every human person and all peoples are entitled to participate in, contribute to, and enjoy economic, social, cultural and political development, in which all human rights and fundamental freedoms can be fully realized."
+Those rights are laid out in the Universal Declaration of Human Rights and the international human rights treaties, and are further reflected in the Declaration on the Right to Development, which defines the right to development as "an inalienable human right by virtue of which every human person and all peoples are entitled to participate in, contribute to, and enjoy economic, social, cultural and political development, in which all human rights and fundamental freedoms can be fully realized".